Numerical continuation of spiral waves in heteroclinic networks of cyclic dominance: Discussion

 \section{Discussion}

 This paper presents a numerical study of spiral waves in systems of symmetric heteroclinic networks.
-As an adaptation of the method introduced by Bordyugov \& Engel \cite{Bordyugov2007}, we combined methods from discrete Fourier transforms, boundary-value problem formulations and group symmetries to generate a fast algorithm for computing and continuing spiral waves in cyclic dominance models.
+As an adaptation of the method introduced by \cite{Bordyugov2007}, we combined methods from discrete Fourier transforms, boundary-value problem formulations and group symmetries to generate a fast algorithm for computing and continuing spiral waves in cyclic dominance models.
 The proposed continuation method is an efficient way to explore the dynamics of spiral waves in symmetric systems.
 In particular, this method is an efficient way to explore spiral waves in a large heteroclinic networks of five (or more) competing species.
+We emphasise that the numerical method presented here can be modified to compute spiral waves for any reaction-diffusion system.
+More precisely, one needs to follow the steps presented in \cref{sec:background} but ignore the symmetry exploitation presented in \cref{sec:symmetry}.

-We found that the angular frequency of spiral waves in system \cref{eq:PDElaboratory} was not directly related to the linear frequency of the equilibrium point at the core, as postulated in~\cite{postlethwaite2017}.
+We found that the angular frequency of spiral waves in system \cref{eq:PDElaboratory} was not directly related to the linear frequency of the equilibrium point at the core, as postulated by \citet{postlethwaite2017}.
 The results from the modified continuation method also accurately match results from direct integration.
 We introduced Dirichlet boundary conditions \cref{eq:DirichletBCs} in order to obtain a bounded (non-singular) Laplacian term at the core as $r \to 0$.
 Applying these boundary conditions allow us to compute spiral waves on a full disk instead of an annulus.
 What is more, a challenging task in direct simulations is to locate and determine the common value of the variables at the core.
 Using our boundary conditions, we are able to determine the precise location and value at the core and investigate its dynamics.